-We suggest that Council's obligations under S.90 re environmental assessment of a proposed M.O. development could be adequately fullfilled providing the area for future dwellings are designated clearly so as to include only suitable areas, as regards soil suitablity, visibility etc. It may also be appropriate for Council to set design limits such as height of any future buildings.
+We suggest that Council's obligations under S.90 re environmental assessment We suggest that Council's obligations under S.90 re environmental assessment of a proposed M.O. development could be adequately fullfilled providing the area for future dwellings are designated clearly so as to include only suitable areas, as regards soil suitablity, visibility etc. It may also be appropriate for Council to set design limits such as height of any future buildings.
 In this way repeated assessments would be minimized and determined at the onset, and applicants would not be required to make design and planning decisions unnecessarily prematurely.

-INFORMATION - S.90,91 & 94
+INFORMATION - 5.90,91 & 94